aviralchawla/HPMSTrafficData/README.md

 3. `powershell -File 'setup.ps1'`

 ## Data Source
-The data used in this project is the HPMS data, which is available at the [??]().
-The data is available in the form of a geodatabase file, which are organized by state and year.
+The data used in this project is the Highway Performance Monitoring System (HPMS) data, which, in its most recent version is available at the USDOT Bureau of Transportation Statistics (https://geodata.bts.gov/datasets/c199f2799b724ffbacf4cafe3ee03e55/about).
+The data used in this project (HPMS 2018) is available in the form of a geodatabase file organized by state and year.

 ## Methodology
 The methodology used in this project is as follows:

-## Usage
-To run the scripts, you need to have the following dependencies installed:

 # Raw Data
 python download_raw_data.py